-Because our Directors, who are also our sole promoters, own 60.79% of our outstanding common stock they could make and control corporate decisions that may be disadvantageous to other minority shareholders.
+Because two of our Directors, who are also our sole promoters, own over 90% of our outstanding common stock they could make and control corporate decisions that may be disadvantageous to other minority shareholders.

-Our Directors own 60.79% of the outstanding shares of our common stock as of the date of this Offering.
+Two of our Directors own over 90% of the outstanding shares of our common stock as of the date of this Offering.
 Accordingly, they have a significant influence in determining the outcome of all corporate transactions or other matters, including mergers, consolidations and the sale of all or substantially all of our assets.
 They also have the power to prevent or cause a change in control.
 The interests of our directors may differ from the interests of the other stockholders and thus result in corporate decisions that are disadvantageous to other shareholders.